Michigan Robotics is committed to providing its members with an environment filled with integrity, enthusiasm, and respect. We value everyone.

 And building on them

 Living one’s values is a never-ending process, requiring constant growth and learning.
 We won’t always get it right, but we will always learn from our mistakes.
-As a fairly new entity, we don’t have enough experience to know if these are the most impactful principles and activities, so we will iterate and improve upon them as we continue to learn.
 Most importantly, we will listen openly to our members so as to improve both values and actions for our community as we grow.